-This article may include affiliate links.
-If you make a purchase, we may earn a small commission at no additional cost to you.
+Pawesome Cats is reader-supported.
+When you buy through links on our site, we may earn a small commission at no extra cost to you.

-Holly and Mistletoe
+Holly – prickly and poisonous

 So, how do you know if your cat is having a toxic reaction to eating a plant?
 Poison warning signs vary from plant to plant and from cat to cat.
 In mild cases, your cat may just seem a little out of sorts, but in more serious instances, your cat is likely to experience one or more of the following symptoms:

 - stomach irritation

 - blood in stools

 What to do if your cat eats a toxic plant